Study in France

 What are the most popular courses to study in France?

-The higher education system in France ranks among the top in Europe and the world, with numerous French universities consistently achieving high positions in global rankings.
+The Secondary education in France ranks among the top in Europe and the world, with numerous French universities consistently achieving high positions in global rankings.

 1. Business and management courses are offered at top business schools such as HEC Paris, INSEAD, and ESCP Europe